Zendesk Talk automatically creates a ticket in Support for many types of call. Use this article to understand how these calls become tickets.

-Details about the call or voicemail, and a recording are added to the ticket as a comment, similar to the example shown below.
-If you placed an outgoing call from an existing ticket, the comment is added to the existing ticket.
+Details about the call or voicemail, and the call recording are added to the ticket as a comment, similar to the example shown below.
+If you place an outgoing call from an existing ticket, the comment is added to the existing ticket.

 You might see different results for the length time shown next to your recording and the Length of phone call time under Call Details.
 The time shown next to the recording includes only actual talk time.
 The Length of phone call time includes talk time and events that were not recorded, like hold time, transfer time, and time spent in queue.

 You can configure Zendesk Talk to prevent users from accessing the live call recordings (see Enabling Zendesk Talk and configuring general settings).
 If your administrator has allowed the recordings to be accessible, the user can click a link to the recording from the notification email to hear it.

 You can delete recordings from tickets, by clicking the delete recording link (see Deleting recordings from tickets).

 You can add a comment to the ticket and update the ticket properties while you speak with the customer.

 Understanding how phone numbers are linked to end-user profiles